PJnes/cmcucp/Readme.md

-# CMCUCP
-## The Complete Marvel Cinematic Universe Chronological Playlist
+# CMCUCP: The Complete Marvel Cinematic Universe Chronological Playlist

 This is a simple script that generates a Plex playlist with everything in your library from the MCU, in chronological order (according to [this page](https://www.digitalspy.com/movies/a825774/marvel-cinematic-universe-in-chronological-order/)).

 Fun fact: This is about 14 days of continuous video.

+## The new fancy docker way

+- `docker run --rm registry.gitlab.com/pjnes/cmcucp PLEX_USER PLEX_PASS PLEX_SERVER [PLEX_PLAYLIST]`

+## The old manual way
 ### Requirements
 - Python 3.
 - PIP.